What is a Micro-Internship?

 Tips for Creating a Successful Micro-Internship

 MIT Sloan students are seeking growth potential, as well as functional and industry experience.
 Students are particularly interested in contributing to the strategic planning, finance, and product management/development functions in our top industries: Consulting, Finance, Technology, and Healthcare/Pharma/Biotech.
-View our Employment Reports to learn more about opportunities accepted by the Classes of 2020 and 2021, including industry, function, and salary.
+View our Employment Reports to learn more about opportunities accepted by past classes, including industry, function, and salary.

 We Encourage Managers to: